ms/buildtogether.tech/src/git-solo/index.md

 <blockquote markdown="1">
 ### Don't mess

-Don't edit the files in your `.git` directory yourself---it will have the same unfortunate effect as editing a spreadsheet or an image as if it was a text file.
+Don't edit the files in your `.git` directory yourself—it will have the same unfortunate effect as editing a spreadsheet or an image as if it was a text file.
 If you'd like to know more about what they're for and how Git uses them, please see [% b Chacon2014 %] or [% b Cook2019 %].